RosaleeKnight/study-notes/cybersecurity-terminology.md

 Encryption: The practice of encoding data so that it is no longer in the original form and can't be read.

+Endpoint Protection: A system for network security management that monitors network endpoints, hardware devices such as workstations and mobile devices.

+EDR (Endpoint Detection and Response): Tools for protecting endpoints from potential threats which compromise of software and networking tools for detecting suspicious activity.

 Exploit: A malicious application or script that can be used to take advantage of a computer's vulnerability.